 Please list all project goals, objectives, activities, and outcomes in the Theory of Change/Work Plan (See Appendix B).
-Workplan mustinclude specific activities for each quarter of the award.
+The Workplan mustinclude specific activities for each quarter of the award.
+The template provided includes standard goals and objectives, but inputs, activities, outputs and short-term outcomes should be completed by the applicant and reflect the proposal narrative and proposed budget.
+All applicants providing direct services must include a project objective indicating that they will notify clients about the potential benefits provided by the Crime Victim Compensation Program.
 Additionally, an estimation of data measures and performance outcomes should be included.